gtheilman/OnCallAssignments/README.md

 _Windows:_   The Windows installation process is pretty similar to what you see with installing other Windows programs.

 _Mac:_  The Mac installer requires that you use [Terminal](http://guides.macrumors.com/Terminal).
 You can [find the icon to open Terminal](http://www.wikihow.com/Open-Applications-Using-Terminal-on-Mac) in your Applications/Utilities folder.
 Once you have Terminal open, cut and paste [the command](https://www.meteor.com/install) from the Meteor website into the Terminal window.
-Then press enter.
+Then press <code>return</code>.

 You can skip the "demo application" that Meteor asks you to create.